First-Generation College Students

 Resources in the College of Engineering

-- Diversity Programs in Engineering (DPE) provides programs that facilitate the recruitment, development, retention, and success of all members of the engineering community with a concentration on those from backgrounds historically underserved and underrepresented in engineering.
+- Diversity Programs in Engineering (DPE) provides programs that facilitate the recruitment, development, retention, and success of all members of the engineering community.

 - Ryan Scholars is an academic initiative that provides each scholar with support to succeed as an engineering undergraduate student and beyond.
 Each year, up to 35 students are invited to become a member of the Ryan Scholars Program through the admissions process.

-- CUES Tutoring provides underrepresented minority (URM) and first-generation college (FGC) students with access to tutors for the gateway courses to engineering majors and for major-level courses.
+- CUES Tutoring provides students with access to tutors for the gateway courses to engineering majors and for major-level courses.

 - Engineering Advising provides a variety of advising services and programs to assist students in achieving their undergraduate academic and personal goals.